penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     sudo ufw allow 3306/tcp
     ```

-This concludes our installation of the MariaDB
+This concludes our installation of the MariaDB.
+You can now proceed to [Preparing the Zabbix server](#preparing-the-server-for-zabbix).

 ---

 ### Installing the PostgreSQL database

-With the operating system updated, you are now ready to install the MariaDB
-server and client packages.
-This will provide the necessary components to run
-and manage your database.
+Alternatively to MariaDB/MySQL, you can choose to use PostgreSQL as the database backend for Zabbix.
+Similar to MariaDB, PostgreSQL can be installed using either the OS vendor-provided
+packages or the official PostgreSQL repositories.

+If you already have installed MariaDB in the previous section, you can skip this section.

 As of writing PostgreSQL 13-17 are supported by Zabbix.
 Check the Zabbix documentation
 for an up-to-date list of supported versions for your Zabbix version.
 Usually it's
 a good idea to go with the latest version that is supported by Zabbix.

-???+ tip 'TimescaleDB extension'
+???+ tip "TimescaleDB extension"

     Zabbix also supports the extension TimescaleDB but due to its advanced nature,
     we won't cover it in this chapter.
 Refer to [Partitioning PostgreSQL with TimescaleDB](../ch13-advanced-security/partitioning-postgresql-database.md)